 Jon Gillespie

-Jon Gillespie is a member of Rose Law Group’s Land Use and Real Estate Transactions groups.
+Jon Gillespie is a member of Rose Law Group’s Land Use, Real Estate Transactions, and Renewable Energy groups.

 Jon graduated with a B.S. in Finance from Brigham Young University in 2014 and returned to his home state to complete his J.D. at the Sandra Day O’Connor College of Law at Arizona State University, graduating with Highest Pro Bono Distinction in 2017.
 Prior to graduating from Law School, Jon began working on land use and real estate matters and he has continued to achieve successful outcomes for his clients on various issues including development impact fees, building permits, easements, title matters, real estate transactions, design review, variances, use permits, and rezoning cases.